BabyBoySnow/SnowVision/README.md

 You can run `npm run test` to compile the theme.
 The `main.css` file will be in the `/test` directory, which can then be copied into BetterDiscord's Custom CSS.

+## Changelog

++ Move date dividers to the middle.
++ add new options alt-color to use in several places.
++ Remove the annoying help message from hepboat in ClearVision Support server
++ Remove annoying border around nitro for "most popular".
++ Use radical status
++ Move new message pill to the middle.
++ Remove some borders on stuff, use more shading.
++ Remove glow from wordmark.
+Change to "Winter Wonderland v1.3.1"
++ Use snippet from [NyxIsBad](https://github.com/NyxIsBad) to make non nitro users look cool.
++ Use snippet to make pings stand out more and look cool.
++ Changes the border on the spotify controls plugin for vencord
++ Various changes and improvements, information not provided by developer.